Chart Color Schemes

 Erina - Green Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The dwelling structure in Erina - Green Point, as per the latest Census, consisted of 83.5% houses and 16.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
-Home ownership in Erina - Green Point stood at 48.3%, with the remaining dwellings either mortgaged (33.3%) or rented (18.4%).
-The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,150.
-The median weekly rent figure was $410, compared to Sydney metro's $400.
+This is compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in Erina - Green Point was at 48.3%, with the remaining dwellings either mortgaged (33.3%) or rented (18.4%).
+The median monthly mortgage repayment in the area was $2,167, higher than Sydney metro's average of $2,150.
+The median weekly rent figure was recorded at $410, compared to Sydney metro's $400.
 Nationally, Erina - Green Point's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing